-- 8. Ensure the communication between AM and the Java agent is secured with a key alias that is different from the test key alias.
-For more information, see Section 2.2, "Configuring Access Management Servers to Communicate With Java Agents". - 9.
+- 8. Ensure the communication between AM and the Java agent is secured with the appropriate keys.
+For more information, see "Configuring Access Management Servers to Communicate With Java Agents". - 9.
 Start the web application container where the agent is installed. - 10.
 Validate that the Java agent is performing as expected.